 Westborough Wallabies/Blue Sharks is a Special Olympics Massachusetts program supported by the Westborough Recreation Department throughout the year.
 The program raises all of its own money, through donations and fundraising, to support its teams.
 There is no cost to participants.
 Westborough Unified Sports is open to children with intellectual or developmental disabilities ages 7 and up (who are called "athletes") -- and to volunteers ages 12 and up who want to support the athletes in learning the sports .
 We currently offer programs in Soccer, Basketball and Swimming.
 Each season runs for 8-12 weeks, with weekly practices (drills and scrimmages amongst teammates).
 Two competitions take place during each season – an Area Qualifier and a Special Olympics Massachusetts State Tournament.
 The formation of teams depends on the number of athletes available in each age group.

-Amanda has 14 years of dance experience.
-She has also volunteered as a unified sports partner.
-Amanda has won awards and competitions in ballet, tap jazz, hip hop and lyrical.
 The Unified Dance program will teach children with and without disabilities to combine dance and exercise as a healthy and fun activity.
 Dancing while exercising helps self-confidence and body awareness.
 Our program will focus on proper technique , form, and fun as we learn in a relaxed and non-judgemental environment.
 Our students will learn to safely stretch and condition while improving agility and strength, which is beneficial to preventing injury and increase performance in all sports.
 Join us as your child learns to exercise and boogey to all their favorite songs!
 All are welcome!

 Unified Sports is an initiative that combines approximately equal numbers of Special Olympics athletes and athletes without intellectual disabilities (called Partners) on sports teams for training and competition dramatically increasing inclusion in the community.
 Unified Sports athletes improve their physical fitness, sharpen their skills, challenge the competition and have fun, too.
 Unified Sports® is an important program because it expands sports opportunities for athletes seeking new challenges and dramatically increases integration in the community.
 Unified Sports® is a unique and important program because it: • Integrates athletes with and without challenges in a setting where all athletes are encouraged to improve their skills. • Prepares athletes with higher level skills for participation in school or community sports. • Increases public awareness of the spirit and skills of individuals with challenges. • Enables Special Olympics athletes’ families to participate as team members or coaches on Unified Sports® teams. • Enables athletes to develop friendships and an understanding of each others’ capabilities through a spirit of equality and team unity.